Siarl/sd-project-2020-VU/docs/assignment2.md

 prints out the list of possible action commands in a scene respectively.
 It also has a funciton *getEffect(String)* which returns an object of the class *Effect*, which is preceisly what determines the effect of an action on a player.
 For example, one action could increase health points and another one decrease them.
 The
 *hasCommand(String)* function checks if the command that the player has type actually exists, and returns a boolean.
-The **Action** class has a dependency relationship with *Effect*, as actions are only useful and make the game playable if there is some sort of consequence to them.
+The **Action** class has a dependency relationship with *Effect*, as actions are only useful and make the game playable if there is some sort of consequence to them. \
+The *Effect* class handles the effects of each of the action.
+One of the most important aspects of the class is that is has an enumerator named *Type*, which determines the type of effect that an action has -- the attributes of the enumerator are *NAVIGATION*, *INVENTORY*, *STATS*, which determine that an action can have an effect on the navigation through the world (the player moving from one place to another), on the inventory (picking up an object), or on the stats of the player (sleeping increasing health points, smoking cigarettes decreasing them).
+The *Effect* class itself has the attributes *sceneIdChange*, which determines the unique ID of the next scene to go to if the effect is navigation, *statsChange* which is a **Stats** object that determines any changes to the stats of the player, *inventoryAddChange* which is a List of things to add to the player's inventory, and *inventoryRemoveChange* which determines whic objects needs to be removed from the player's inventory, for example, if they have already used them.
+The method *apply(Game)* applies the necessary changes to the current game state, which is represented by a *Game* object.

 The **Player** class contains all of the information about the user, and therefore, the player of the game.
 It contains a *playerStats* object, which sets the health points, the name and the inventory of the player.
 The constructor sets all these values from the information takes from the **PlayerStats** class